 |DomainKeys Identified Mail (DKIM)||CNAME||These allow a mail server to verify that a third party didn’t modify a message in transit.|

-Don’t delete the provided DNS records from your domain after the domain is verified.
-We check these records frequently and notify you if records become invalid or go missing.
-Correct DNS records within 48 hours.
+After we verify the domain, don’t delete the provided DNS records from your domain.
+Stripe frequently checks these records.
+If a record becomes invalid or goes missing, we notify you.
+Also, make sure to correct DNS records within 48 hours.
 If you don’t, we send customer emails from stripe.com until you resolve the problem.

 As a best practice, always configure the Domain-based Message Authentication, Reporting & Conformance (DMARC) record on your domain.
 This record is especially valuable for preventing impersonation attacks, such as phishing.